The Ark Installed

 Solomon required the leaders of Israel’s tribes to accompany the Ark as it was moved from the provisional location in the City of David to the temple site.
 In conjunction with the move, the Tabernacle was disassembled and transported to Jerusalem from Gibeon.
 The Levites, who were charged with the care and transport of the Tabernacle and furnishings, took responsibility for this task.

 The cherubim were massive.
 The Most Holy Place (Holy of Holies) was constructed as a 30-foot cube.
-Overlaid with solid gold, each of the cherubim had a 15-foot wingspan (10 cubits) and, the wing of the one touched one wall, and the wing of the other cherub touched the other wall.
-And their wings touched each other in the middle of the room (1 Kings 6:27).
+Overlaid with solid gold, each of the cherubim had a 15-foot wingspan (10 cubits) and, “the wing of the one touched one wall, and the wing of the other cherub touched the other wall.
+And their wings touched each other in the middle of the room“ (6:27).
 Some suggest that the positioning of the Ark under the overshadowing wings of the cherubim was roughly symbolic of the throne room in heaven.

 The Ark contained only the covenant on tablets of stone identifying Jehovah’s relationship with Israel.
 Contrary to popular belief, the pot of manna and Aaron’s rod were never placed in the Ark; they were kept with the Ark in the Holy of Holies during the wilderness wanderings (Ex.
 16:33; Nu.
 17:10; Heb.
 9:4).
 Relevant to the generation of the wilderness wanderings, those two symbolic relics were no longer necessary once the nation entered the land of promise.

-Like the jubilation of the people of ancient Israel at the dedication of the temple, your life can be characterized by the same joy when your focus is on God.
+Like the jubilation of the people of ancient Israel at the dedication of the temple, your life can be characterized by the same joy when your worship is focused on God.